Grayxyz/100-days-of-code/log.md

 Houdini: thoughts?
 I'm ready to be done with these huge cache files and endless ROP shit 8 and focus on modeling and real-time in UE5.
 It is nice that Karma is production ready though.

 **Link to work:** [Farenheit to Celsius Calculator] https://github.com/Grayxyz/100-days-of-code/blob/master/day_1_FtoC_calculator/FarenheitToCelsius.html

+### Day 2: January 10 2022

+**Today's Progress**:
+Started calculator project.
+Got hung up on some new CSS I'm not familiar with.
+Setup HTML and working through CSS grid styling for calculator.
+Also looked into Swift playgrounds on the iPad but decided to stay focused on Javascript for now.
+Watched an overview on the structure of javascript and learned about some updated syntax since I last studied it
+**Thoughts:**
+Today was kind of a day off anyway but I'm more behind than I thought I was in terms of new functionality in CSS and new syntax in Javascript.
+Also, Still struggling with git.
+I think I need to sit down with a full video or something just on using git and what all the terms mean

+**Link to work:** [Javasript Calculator] https://github.com/Grayxyz/Calculator